Skip to article frontmatterSkip to article content

 A pre-trained language model has already learned an incredible amount.
 It knows grammar, facts about the world, how to write code, even how to reason through problems.
 It absorbed all of this from billions of words of text.

+But it learned by playing a simple game: predict the next word.
 This is powerful, but it creates a fundamental mismatch:

 Pre-training teaches: Given text, predict what comes next